jashmenn/ssimilarity/README.md

 ### Credit

-* Originally based on outline of ItemSimilarityJob in the Apache Mahout project.
+* Outline originally based on ItemSimilarityJob in the Apache Mahout project.
 * Algorithm used is a slight modification from the algorithm described in http://www.umiacs.umd.edu/~jimmylin/publications/Elsayed_etal_ACL2008_short.pdf
 * HadoopInterop.scala forked from jmhodges "componentize"
+* and a bit from: http://blog.jonhnnyweslley.net/2008/05/shadoop.html